jmalonda12/joshs-megr2156-portfolio/docs/assignments/A02/index.md

 FBD = 0

 The negative sign for FAB indicates compression, while the positive results for FBC, FAD, and FCD indicate tension.
+Member BD is a zero-force member for this loading condition.

 ## 6. Numerical Internal Member Forces

 Using P = 20 kN and theta = 36.87 degrees, I evaluated the symbolic equations numerically.
+The numerical results provide the actual member forces that will be used to determine the critical force for member sizing.
+The sign of each result is also used to identify tension or compression.

 ### Member BC